Factbox: If UK PM Boris Johnson is ousted, who could replace him?

 ($1 = 0.7971 pounds)

-(Reporting by Andrew MacAskill; Editing by Michael Holden and Jon Boyle)
+(Reporting by Andrew MacAskill; Editing by Michael Holden, Jon Boyle and Catherine Evans)

 By Andrew MacAskill